 But not to worry.
 If you’re heterosexual, then you don’t need to worry about what you might be, because you’ve always been heterosexual.

 Not so for homosexuals, though.
 ‘Cause homosexuals are really just maladjusted heterosexuals who’ve always been heterosexual and just don’t know it yet.
 Or at least that’s the assumption in the epistle from NARTH’s president.
 Teenagers who identify as gay or bisexual should be encouraged to wait until adulthood to “make choices about their sexuality.”
 Never mind that sexuality and sexual orientation are somewhat different, though related, things.)
+The moment they they realize the length of time to wear a butt plug and find the similar sex attractive, their world is going to change forever.

 Teenagers who identify as heterosexuals, though, may date, engage in practice courting, and buy corsages and rent tuxedoes for a ritual that bares some resemblance to a wedding rehearsal.
 They can “make choices about their sexuality,” and start practicing their “appropriate roles,” but one can assume that the right-wingers would prefer that the proto-hetero teens stop short of making choices about sexual activity, but everything else is alright since they’re well on their way down hetero lane.